PRESTO TAP OFFS

 Clean and clear visuals

-When riders are on the go, they need to find information fast.
-Leading transit apps offer clean layouts and clear visuals to help users focus and find information — all at a glance.
+On the go, riders are busy and distracted.
+Leading transit apps use clean layouts and clear visuals so riders can focus and find the information they need at a glance.

 ⋆ ˚。・*⋆